justnickjustnick98-byte/Time-fall/README.md

-Copy the Code: Highlight and copy the entire script code from time-fall.
+Copy the Code: Highlight and copy the entire script code from jojo's time stop TXT.

 Open Your Executor: Launch your preferred Roblox executor (e.g., Synapse X, Script-Ware, KRNL).